-The exiles currently sit tenth in the Premiership table on 13 points while their opposition are second in the table and a win on Friday night will return the Saints to the top of the table.
+The Exiles currently sit tenth in the Premiership table on 13 points while their opposition are second in the table and a win on Friday night will return the Saints to the top of the table.

 The Saints come into this fixture in scintillating form, winning and scoring 30+ points in each of their last four fixtures.
 Northampton have also won six out of their opening eight Premiership fixtures.
 Whereas, the Exiles are much the opposite, having lost their last seven matches in all competitions since their 27-all draw at Bristol in round 5 of Gallagher Premiership Rugby.
 The Exiles solitary away win in Premiership Rugby this season was against Wasps at the Ricoh Arena on the opening weekend.

 George Furbank (left), Dan Biggar (right)